India suspends moon mission launch shortly before takeoff | DW | 14.07.2019

 The attempt comes after China landed an unmanned probe in the Moon's south polar region of the Moon in January and the crash landing of an Israeli spacecraft on the Moon's surface in April.

 India's nationalist Prime Minister Narendra Modi has pushed the country to show off its space-faring technology.
-In 2013, the country successfully sent the Mangalyaan probe to Mars.
+The vast majority of the Chandrayaan-2's components were designed and manufactured in India.

 amp/se (Reuters, dpa, AP)